ibm-cloud-docs/security-hub/known-issues.md

 ```
 {: screen}

-To finish undeploying, wait for about 15 minutes and then retry.
+To finish undeploying, wait 15 minutes and then retry.